 In the best case scenario, you check back in on the worker and there are only tiny mistakes that are being made.
 Overall, the task is being handled.
 You meet with the worker and correct the errors so that they don’t happen again.
 You hurry back to your growth projects.

 In either scenario, you have committed mistake #4 of outsourcing…you didn’t set clear expectations from the start.

-You have to remember that online workers are employed by tens to hundreds of different businesses every year.
+You have to remember that online workers are hired by tens to hundreds of different businesses every year.
 Because of the large variety, every client has different rules and expectations for their workers.

 As an online worker, you very much depend on the instructions from the client on what they expect and how certain situations should be handled.

 At FreeeUp, we have 15 pages of Marketplace Worker guidelines that outlines the expectations in all situations so that there is no gray area.
 We’re also extremely accessible so that workers can ask questions when they are confused.

 Workers know that when we give them a new client, they are expected to ask what the client expects of them while working together.
 Not all workers have this discipline leaving the work of setting guidelines up to you.